This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 reg <- bf_registry(name = "testBF", description = "test bitfield")

-# put the test together
+# then, put the test for NA values together

-bf_map(protocol = opr, data = bf_tbl, registry = reg,
+reg <- bf_map(protocol = "na", data = bf_tbl, registry = reg,

 x = x, y = y, na.val = FALSE)

-bf_map(protocol = "matches", data = bf_tbl, registry = reg,
+reg <- bf_map(protocol = "matches", data = bf_tbl, registry = reg,

 x = commodity, set = c("soybean", "honey"))

-bf_map(protocol = "range", data = bf_tbl, registry = reg,
+reg <- bf_map(protocol = "grepl", data = bf_tbl, registry = reg,

 # enumeration encoding

-bf_map(protocol = "case", data = bf_tbl, registry = reg,
+reg <- bf_map(protocol = "category", data = bf_tbl, registry = reg,

 yield >= 11, yield < 11 & yield > 9, yield < 9 & commodity == "maize")